How Much Does A New Patio Cost? | Checkatrade

 A raised patio is more complex to construct than a flat patio, particularly if there’s a lot of ground to be moved.
 They can also be more expensive than other types of patio.

-How long does it take to install a new patio?
+How long does it take to lay a patio?

 The amount of time it will take to lay your patio depends on the type, size, and layout of the type you’ve chosen, as well as how much preparation work is required.

-If you’re having your patio laid by a professional, you should expect it to take around two to three days.
-Before the work starts, your tradesperson should be able to give you a timeline for completion.
-However, be aware that this could change if they run into unexpected issues.
+Your tradesperson should be able to give you a timeline for completion before the work starts.
+However, be aware that this could change if they encounter unexpected issues.

 Different types of patio installation